X

 Day 1: Downhill Skiing At Whitefish Mountain Resort + Whitefish

 Fly into Glacier Park International Airport and check into Whitefish Mountain Resort the night before your first day on the slopes.
-Grab a hearty breakfast on the mountain before hitting the slopes.
+Grab a hearty breakfast on the mountain.
 To take full advantage of the day, connect with a Ski Ambassador.
-Whitefish Mountain is big, and with only one day, an ambassador will orient you to the mountain, tell you the best runs, and help you plan your first day on the slopes, where you've got your pick of all four sides of the mountain.
-Or, take Chair 3 to multiple terrain parks , where there's something for everyone.
+Whitefish Mountain is big, and with only one day, an ambassador will orient you to the mountain, tell you the best runs, and help you plan your day, where you've got your pick of all four sides of the mountain.
+Or, take Chair 3 to multiple terrain parks, where there's something for everyone.
 If you're up for racing, take Chair 7 to the Goat Haunt Course.
-Night skiing is offered by Chairs 2, 3 and 6 and also in the terrain parks.
-Finally, take Chair 1 up to 7,000 feet and enjoy dinner at the Summit House serving up jaw-dropping views of the Milky Way.
+For brews and views, take Chair 1 up to 7,000 feet and visit the Summit House.
+Grab dinner on the mountain—there are a few different spots to choose from.
+Night skiing is offered on Friday and Saturdays by Chairs 2, 3 and 6 and also in the terrain parks.
 Ski down by moonlight or hop back on the lift.
-Cap off the evening with a local brew then hit the nightlife in Whitefish before an overnight downtown.
+Cap off the evening with a local brew then hit the nightlife in Whitefish before an overnight at Whitefish Mountain Resort or Kandahar Lodge.

 For more information:

-Fuel up on breakfast and then take on the challenging nordic terrain of the Big Mountain Trails, offering 23 km of cedar forest trails groomed daily and exceptional views of Whitefish Lake, Flathead Valley and the surrounding mountains.
+Fuel up on breakfast and then take on the challenging Nordic terrain of the Big Mountain Trails, offering 23 km of cedar forest trails groomed daily and exceptional views of Whitefish Lake, Flathead Valley and the surrounding mountains.
 Or, for easier terrain, head to Round Meadow Winter Trails for a quiet escape in the Flathead National Forest.
 Seven interconnecting, nicely wooded loop trails total 20 km and are groomed weekly.
 Top off the evening with a night ski just half a mile from downtown Whitefish at the Glacier Nordic Center/Whitefish Lake Golf Course from dusk until 10 p.m. on 4 km of the trail.
 Or, for a real winter wonderland treat, take an enchanting sleigh ride to a chuckwagon dinner through the Bar W Guest Ranch or Cripple Creek Horse Ranch.
-Overnight at Whitefish Mountain Resort or Kandahar Lodge.

-Day 2 Option: If you can fit it into your day, a fat biking adventure at Whitefish Bike Retreat (WBR) is well worth it.
+Day 2 Option: If you can fit it into your day, a fat biking adventure on The Whitefish Trail is well worth it.
+The Lion Mountain Trail is a great option, and Swift Creek Trail is also popular, but keep your eye out for snowmobilers.
 Biking on snow is one Montana experience you won't forget.
-WBR offers small groomed loops around the property including about a mile of packed trail winding through the woods—perfect for a quick introduction to this insanely fun winter sport.
-Grab lunch at Great Northern Brewing Company before heading out to the Nordic trails.
+Grab lunch at Piggyback BBQ before heading out to the Nordic trails.
+Overnight in downtown Whitefish.

 For more information: